 For all Franklin County emergency service agencies using Kenwood portable radios, please be aware that a programming update is in the works and expected over the next few months.
 This update will address the emergency alarm button press length (we are increasing the press length to prevent accidental alarm activation) and expanding channel banks to include designated vehicle repeater channels for vehicle repeaters compatible with Kenwood radios.
 This will be an over the air software update and instructions will be provided to all departments when the update goes live.

-Please Contact CoMIRS Advisory Group Before Making Radio Purchases
+Please Contact CoMIRS Advisory Group Before Making Radio and Radio Equipment Purchases

 For all Franklin County CoMIRS users: if you are planning to purchase any new portable, mobile, or console radios, vehicle repeaters, in building repeaters, or any other equipment that interacts with or uses the CoMIRS system, contact the Franklin County CoMIRS Advisory Group prior to making that purchase.
 This group will review the intended purchase and ensure that the purchased equipment will properly interact with CoMIRS.
 Without this necessary step, there is no guarantee that new radio or equipment purchases will be compatible with CoMIRS and work with the state’s system.